Are You a Life-Affirming Agent of Beneficial Change?

-In June 1992, a twelve year old Canadian school girl, Severn Cullis-Suzuki, who had founded the Environmental Children’s Organization, spoke passionately to the delegates of the United Nations Conference on Environment and Development (the UN Earth Summit at Rio).
-With an innocence and emphasis that comes from being idealistic, she urged the delegates to pay attention to the deteriorating state of our fragile planet, and take immediate and collective action to arrest the wanton destruction of our earth’s eco-systems in the name of development.
-This young girl said that she was speaking on behalf of all future generations of children, and reminded everyone present that not only were they representatives of their respective nations, they were also the sons and daughters of other humans; and therefore had every reason to empathize with her appeal.
+In June 1992, a twelve-year-old Canadian school girl, Severn Cullis-Suzuki, who had founded the Environmental Children’s Organization, spoke passionately to the delegates of the United Nations Conference on Environment and Development (the UN Earth Summit at Rio).
+With innocence and emphasis that comes from being idealistic, she urged the delegates to pay attention to the deteriorating state of our fragile planet, and take immediate and collective action to arrest the wanton destruction of our earth’s eco-systems in the name of development.
+This young girl said that she was speaking on behalf of all future generations of children, and reminded everyone present that not only were they representatives of their respective nations, they were also the sons and daughters of other humans, and therefore had every reason to empathize with her appeal.

 As one would expect, the young girl’s speech was greatly appreciated at the Summit, and all the 172 Government representatives in the audience, without exception, gave her a loud and thunderous ovation.
 (Severn who lives in Vancouver, continues her impactful work as a crusader for Mother Earth).